gantony9462/first_project/README.md

 # first_project
-Getting started with GitHub
+* Getting started with GitHub
-Here is a revised copy of my first project.
+* Here is a revised copy of my first project.
+* _little lost here_